 The Company is collaborating with external consultants to pursue the optimal regulatory path for this technology that will mitigate the risk for future partners and increase the value of a licensing agreement.
 Although the Company had previously planned to seek regulatory approval for its DispersinB® wound care hydrogel as a medical device under the 510(k) pathway, the Company is currently reviewing other strategies including a PMA approach based on market analysis provided by its consultants as well as preliminary feedback received from the FDA.
 The Company is now evaluating a number of pathways in order to determine an appropriate regulatory route that will ultimately be more beneficial by allowing for expanded claims and indications and a more appropriate price point.
-Kane is also conducting this review to better leverage the approximately \$5.3 million in remaining WD and DoD non-dilutive funding that is available for this program.
+Kane is also conducting this review to better leverage the remaining PRAIRIESCAN and DoD non-dilutive funding that is available for this program.

-Other products in investigation or early development stage include the following:
+Other products in investigational or development stages include the following: